 Alternative Dispute Resolution

-There are many ways to resolve family law issues or disputes that do not involve commencing court proceedings; which can be costly and more stressful.
-These options are known as "alternative dispute resolution" and include informal negotiation, mediation, collaboration and/or arbitration.
+There are many ways to resolve family law issues or disputes that do not involve commencing court proceedings, which can be costly and more stressful.
+These options are known as "alternative dispute resolution" and include informal negotiation, mediation, family dispute resolution, conciliation, collaborative law and/or arbitration.
 The processes for each of these differ significantly.

 For most family law matters, we recommend some form of alternative dispute resolution as a starting point to resolve a dispute.
-The rules of the Family Court, and also the best practice guidelines set by the Family Law Section of the Law Council of Australia, require lawyers practising family law to attempt to settle family law disputes by negotiation before litigation.
+The rules of the Federal Circuit and Family Court of Australia, and also the best practice guidelines set by the Family Law Section of the Law Council of Australia, require lawyers practising family law to attempt to settle family law disputes by negotiation before litigation.

 What are the options for Alternative Dispute Resolution (ADR)?